Uniform bounds on periodic points of polynomials with good reduction: Introduction

 which in particular is uniformly bounded above by $d^D$. \end{theorem}

-\begin{remark} We work with specific places of good reduction, in contrast with the history of non-uniform bounds on $\#\Per_K(\phi)$ in terms of $d$, $D$, and the number $s$ of primes of bad reduction (alternatively, the smallest prime of good reduction) by \cite{Narkiewicz89,Morton94,benedetto-2007,Canci07,Canci10,CP16,Troncoso17,CTV19,CV19}.
-Examples of such bounds are $\#\Per_K(\phi) \leq O(s\log (s))$, where the $O(\, \cdot \,)$ constant depends only on $d$ and $D$, by Benedetto \cite{benedetto-2007} and $\#\Per_K(\phi) \leq 2^{2^5s}d+2^{2^{77}s}$ by Canci--Vishkautsan \cite{CV19}.
-We also note an intriguing connection to the classical picture for abelian varieties $A$ (see \cite[Theorem C.1.4]{hindry-silverman}): if an abelian variety $A$ has good reduction at a non-archimedean place $v$ of residue characteristic $p$, then the reduction map is injective on $A[n]$ for every integer $n$ coprime to $p$.
+\begin{remark} Unlike earlier effective bounds on the number of periodic points which are given in terms of $d$, $D$, and the number $s$ of primes of bad reduction by \cite{benedetto-2007,Canci07,Canci10,CP16,CTV19,CV19,Morton94,Narkiewicz89,Troncoso17}, our hypothesis assumes a single place of good reduction and yields an explicit uniform bound on $\#\Per_K(\phi)$ that is independent of $s$.
+Examples of such bounds are \begin{itemize} \item Benedetto \cite{benedetto-2007}: $\#\Per_K(\phi) \leq O(s\log (s))$ where the $O$ constant depends only on $d$ and $D$, and \item Canci--Vishkautsan \cite{CV19}: $\#\Per_K(\phi) \leq 2^{2^5s}d+2^{2^{77}s}$. \end{itemize} We also note an intriguing connection to the classical picture for abelian varieties $A$ (see \cite[Theorem C.1.4]{hindry-silverman}): if an abelian variety $A$ has good reduction at a non-archimedean place $v$ of residue characteristic $p$, then the reduction map is injective on $A[n]$ for every integer $n$ coprime to $p$.
 By contrast, the ``good reduction $\Rightarrow$ injectivity of reduction on torsion'' phenomenon that we recover in Theorem \ref{thm:uniform-boundedness} occurs only in the special situation $p \mid d$.
 This helps explain why the mild local condition in Theorem \ref{thm:uniform-boundedness} can already force strong uniformity. \end{remark}